 Not everyone with dyspnea has COPD, but 90 percent of people with COPD were tobacco smokers at one point, according to the COPD Foundation.

 Dyspnea can be associated with hypoxia or hypoxemia, which is a low blood oxygen levels.
 This can lead to a decreased level of consciousness and other severe symptoms.

 If dyspnea is severe and continues for some time, there is a risk of either temporary or permanent cognitive impairment.

 It can also be a sign of an onset or worsening of other medical problems.

 Sometimes, shortness of breath can be a sign of a life-threatening condition.

-Emergency medical treatment is needed if an individual has more than one of these symptoms:
+Emergency medical treatment is needed if an individual has any of these symptoms:

 Not all cases of dyspnea call for immediate medical treatment, but shortness of breath can indicate serious medical problems.